 The same page in Dark Mode:

-(Note that flipping Chrome’s UI to dark mode doesn’t always flip the websites you visit.
+Flipping Chrome’s UI to dark mode doesn’t always flip the websites you visit.
 That depends on whether they have a dark mode too.
-If their developers haven’t created one, Chrome won’t automatically display one; to generate one in Chrome you’ll need an extension.
-More on that later.)
+If their developers haven’t created one, Chrome won’t automatically display one.
+You can get around that with a Chrome extension.

-Dark mode is designed to be better for your eyes if you spend a long time looking at screens.
+Dark mode is better for your eyes if you spend a long time looking at screens.
 Bright screens can make your eyes feel tired.
-And there’s evidence that exposure to blue light causes irreversible eye damage over time, as well as messing with your circadian rhythm and spoiling your sleep pattern.
+There’s also evidence that exposure to blue light causes irreversible eye damage over time, as well as messing with your circadian rhythm and spoiling your sleep pattern.

 Dark mode can also make it easier to focus on the screen and to read text, and can improve battery life in mobile devices with OLED screens.

-For most users, dark mode seems paradoxically brighter—you can pick out what’s happening on the screen more easily.
-At the same time, your screen will produce less light in general, hopefully saving your battery and your eyes.
+For most users, dark mode seems paradoxically brighter.
+You can pick out what’s happening on the screen more easily.
+At the same time, your screen will produce less light in general, saving your battery and your eyes.

 If you want to turn on dark mode OS-wide, you can do so in two simple steps: